nghiant2710/docs/ts4900-python/README-short.txt

-The Python buildpack image for Python apps for Technologic TS-4900.
+The Python buildpack image for Python apps for TS-4900.